dany1061/3os.org/src/macOS/macGeneral.md

 ruby patch-edid.rb
 ```

-This will create new derectory named: `DisplayVendorID-*` at the root directory of the script.
+This will create new directory named: `DisplayVendorID-*` at the root directory of the script.

 - Power off your mac
 - Boot to into the recovery system (Cmd+R during boot).